 Extreme low flows requiring additional regulation releases to support the maintained flow are only likely in summer and autumn months.
-Welsh Water has determined, through water resources modelling, that this drought order is most likely to be required during the period from September to November inclusive.
+Welsh Water has determined, through water resources modelling, that this drought order would only be required during the period from September to November inclusive.
 The drought order will help to conserve storage in Llyn Brianne Reservoir at times of severe drawdown.